lich906/game-of-life/README.md

 * Note that the game will not stop if a cyclic or stable state is reached

 ---
-To adjust game process you can edit constants in `Constants.h` file
+To adjust game process you can use `config.txt` file.
+Explore `config_sample.txt` file for more info.